 Remember flash mobs?
 Try this: drop hints on your social media sites a few weeks before your event and encourage attendees to meet at your booth for a special surprise at a time to be determined later.
 During the tradeshow, send out a tweet or Facebook update with your smartphone and announce the exact time for them to come to your booth.
 When they arrive and a small crowd forms, put on some kind of show or routine (preferably loud, funny and high-energy) that gets everyone involved.
 Not only will this directly drive attendance to your booth from your social media followers, but you will most likely bring in others who simply want to see what all of the fuss is about.

 Another thing to consider is that often times, attendees have traveled long distances and spent several nights in a hotel room.
 After feeling jet lagged, walking up and down a long corridor of booths with similar signage and setups can get old quickly.
 So why not liven things up a bit?
 Before the show, purchase an iPod Touch or iPad and load it up with games or other entertainment apps.
 When someone walks by your booth looking tired or bored, introduce yourself and offer to take them on in a game of Air Hockey or Trivia Challenge.
-You can play a quick round or two, post your results on a leader board for everyone to see, and offer a prize for the overall winner.
+You can play a quick round or two, post your results on a leader board for everyone to see, and offer a prize for the overall winner something similar to a fantasy hockey game and leaderboard mechanics, promising the winner a prize.
 Playing games will help you break the ice and connect with attendees before you decide to get down to business and start your sales pitch.
 (Hint: iPods and iPads also make a great grand prize giveaway.)